-An independent set of an undirected graph G is a set of vertices of G such that no two vertices in the independent set are joined by an edge in G.
+An independent set of a directed graph G is a set of vertices of G such that no two vertices in the independent set are joined by an edge in G.

-▶ Definition 4.
+▶ Definition 6.
 INDEPENDENT SET (ISET)

-INSTANCE: A positive integer K and an undirected graph G.

-QUESTION: Does G contain an independent set with K vertices or more?
+INSTANCE: A positive integer K and a directed graph G. QUESTION: Does G contain an independent set with K vertices or more?
+REMARKS: ISET \in NP-complete [5].

-REMARKS: $ISET \in NP$ -complete [6].